surfingoldelephant/PowerShell-Docs/reference/5.1/PSWorkflow/About/about_Parallel.md

 To run selected commands in a Parallel script block in sequential order, use the Sequence keyword.
 For more information, see [about_Sequence](about_Sequence.md).

-To run a Parallel script block on items in a collection, use the ForEach or ForEach -Parallel keywords.
+To run a Parallel script block on items in a collection, use the `foreach` or `foreach -Parallel` keywords.

 ## See Also